silverpip/silverpip.github.io/_posts/2012-10-24-reader’s-digest-moments.md

+---
+title: Reader’s Digest Moments
+date: 2012-10-24 15:00:00
+category: blog
+tag: vintage
+---
         Polly needed to use the bathroom while we were out and about.
  “Why can’t we go there?”
  “We can try, but it’s just a convenience store.”
  Thomas piped in.
 “I think bathrooms are _awfully_ convenient!”